Morning Star, a blog by Living Vow Zen Guiding Teacher, Mike Fieleke, Roshi

 What a courageous thing to sit here together, to decide to allow our hearts to just be as they are, to stop running away.
 To let ourselves love and be heartbroken and to feel it all, to let our hearts be touched by the world, to let ourselves be intimate with the world, with this moment.
 And to do this with the support of each other, to know that everybody here is in it with us.
 We’re not alone in this journey, in this practice of meeting ourselves and each other in this profoundly intimate way, this so vulnerable path.

-Then we see that our grief is our love, that this thing that we have been judging cannot be it is precisely it, is precisely emptiness, is precisely selfless, is boundless intimacy.
+Then we see that our grief is our love, that this thing that we have been thinking cannot be "it" is precisely "it,' is precisely emptiness, is precisely selfless, boundless intimacy.
 “Then the 12 links of dependent origination all accord with the right way, and we eventually arrive at the great realization of liberation."

 Not liberation from what we are, but liberation into what we are.